TrevorDArcyEvans/SketchSolve.NET/README.md

 ## Further work
 * ~~refactor to class based constraints~~
+* fix unit tests not running on Linux
 * ConstraintBuilder support for all constraints
 * unit tests for constraint errors
 * unit tests for constraint parameters